LaurenceGA/osdev/Style Guide.md

 You shouldn't inline functions that have more than 3 lines of code in them.

-## Chapter 10: Function return values and names

-One of the most common return value is indicating whether the function succeeded or failed.
-Such a value can be represented as an error-code integer (-Exxx = failure, 0 = success) or a "succeeded" boolean (0 = failure, non-zero = success).

-Mixing up these two sorts of representations is a common source of difficult-to-find bugs, because C doesn't have a common way of distinguishing between the two types.
-To help prevent such bugs, always follow this convention:

->	If the name of a function is an action or an imperative command,
->	the function should return an error-code integer.
-If the name
->	is a predicate, the function should return a "succeeded" boolean.

-For example, "add work" is a command, and the add_work() function returns 0 for success or -EBUSY for failure.
-In the same way, "PCI device present" is a predicate, and the pci_dev_present() function returns 1 if it succeeds in finding a matching device or 0 if it doesn't.

-Functions whose return value is the actual result of a computation, rather than an indication of whether the computation succeeded, are not subject to this rule.
-Generally they indicate failure by returning some out-of-range result.
-Typical examples would be functions that return pointers; they use NULL or the ERR_PTR mechanism to report failure.

-## Chapter 11:  Inline assembly

-Don't use inline assembly gratuitously when C can do the job.
-You can and should poke hardware from C when possible.

-Large, non-trivial assembly functions should go in .asm files, with corresponding C prototypes defined in C header files
+Don't use inline assembly if C can do the job.
+You should poke hardware from C when possible.
+Large, non-trivial assembly functions should go in .asm files, with corresponding C prototypes defined in header files.

-You may need to mark your asm statement as volatile, to prevent GCC from removing it if GCC doesn't notice any side effects.
-You don't always need to do so, though, and doing so unnecessarily can limit optimization.
+Don't unneccessarily mark asm as volatile.

 When writing a single inline assembly statement containing multiple instructions, put each instruction on a separate line in a separate quoted